 Since the beginning of time God has wanted to live with us.
 His greatest desire has always been to be our God and for us to be his people.
 This is the plot line of all of scripture, and the goal of all of history – God with us.

-The sanctuary-tabernacle is a picture of God himself.
+This sanctuary-tabernacle is a picture of God himself.
 His character.
-God is holy and merciful.
-God wants to be with us, but he must remain holy, separate.
+God is holy and he is merciful.
+God wants to be with us, but he must remain separate from us.
 God will dwell with man in his tabernacle, but he will remain separate from man in his sanctuary.
 The people will meet God at the tent, and yet remain separated from God at the same time.

 What does this tent for God teach us?
 It shows us how much we need both God’s holiness and his mercy.
 There is no salvation without both.
 Sin is not destroyed without holiness, and we are not spared that destruction without mercy.
 Praise God that his holiness could not keep him from coming to us in mercy.
 And praise God that his coming to us in mercy would never degrade his holiness.